dflex-js/dflex/packages/draggable/readme.md

 # @dflex/draggable

-> Draggable native component written in pure JS and works for Web and Mobile
+> Draggable is a native component written in pure JS works for Web and Mobile

 ```bash
 npm install @dflex/draggable